Evidence in the death of Uta von Schwedler.

 16 One interesting similarity between this case and the Esar Met case is the smoothness with which so many people involved in the prosecution disregard common sense.
 They seem not to be able to make simple deductions, but are quick to follow nonsense trails.
 An example is this detective explaining on Youtube how DNA was helpful in deciding to prosecute. https://youtu.be/UeCyrmbiRHE The detective explains that the ex husband's DNA was found in her bedroom, therefore he killed her.
 This makes no sense of course.
 It's like saying that if somebody dies at your place of employment, or at some building you visit, and your DNA is there, then it was a murder and you are guilty.
 Obviously he had some contact with his ex wife's bedroom, possibly substantial contact according to some of the reporting.
 The detective knows that his job 'authority' when he speaks causes some people to ignore obvious doubts that would be raised otherwise.

-The DNA was gotten using a certain type of collection tool on 'a bloody pillow' and 'a bloody comforter'. https://www.m-vac.com/why-mvac/casework/bedding The implication that the detective is pushing is that the DNA is associated with the blood, but that is just plain stupid.
+The DNA was gotten using a certain type of collection tool on 'a bloody pillow' and 'a bloody comforter'. https://www.m-vac.com/why-mvac/casework/bedding The implication that the detective is pushing is that the DNA is associated with the blood, but that is an error.
 The collection tool does not retrieve any DNA from the blood.
 It retrieves faint traces from the pillow and the comforter.
 Much worse are indications of close connections between the detective in the video, the company that made the video, and several other entities including Sorenson.

 17 The most underreported aspect of the CBS piece, and something completely ignored by the prosecution, is the boyfriend's connection to the death.
 At the trial the prosecutor tried to pretend he understood this by asking the boyfriend if he killed her, rather than raising specific issues.
 The prosecutor was trying to get the jury to think there was nothing to look at with regard to the boyfriend, but in fact there is.
 The boyfriend is a mental health counselor, and most likely met her in a professional setting.
 He is also the most likely source of the Xanax and probably removed things from the suicide scene that would have created problems for any professional licenses he has.